Startup Business Loans

 How a loan can help your startup:

 • Cover initial startup costs - Starting a business can get expensive, quickly.
-From buying stock, hiring staff, purchasing patents — there’s all kinds to do.
+From buying stock, hiring staff, purchasing patents — there are all kinds to do.
 Use your startup loan to help you get started.

 • Keep cash flow positive - Healthy cash flow means you can pay your bills on time and avoid late fees or penalties.
 Ultimately, good cash flow means your business is running smoothly and can afford to invest in growth.